-- whether information to which a tenant is entitled has been provided, albeit outside the required timescale; - any attempts to comply; - whether the tenant is resident in the property about which the complaint relates? - whether the tenant is resident in Sheffield.
+- any attempts to comply; - whether the tenant is resident in the property about which the complaint relates? - whether the tenant is resident in Sheffield.

 This is not an exhaustive list and consideration may be given to other factors relevant to the particular case.